jayanth922/Data-Mining/assignment3/README.md

-This task is about solving classification, regression, clustering, anomaly detection, association rule mining and time series forecasting problems using low code ml library called pycaret.
+This task is about solving classification, regression, clustering, anomaly detection, association rule mining and time series forecasting problems using low code
+Auto ML library called pycaret.
 I have shared the colab notebooks for all these tasks.

 I also implemented gradio on these notebooks.
 It is a python library which is used for creating an interface and api for our model so that we can access it from a browser.